|

-You have just arrived and don't want to do anything too ambitious on
+imagine you have just arrived and don't want to do much on the first

 Série Bleue 1631 E Rouillac (available from local 'Presse' newsagents)